Best Interview Answers: Why Should We Hire You?

 Keep Your Answer Concise (and Fluid)

 You want your answer to be brief.
 Select one or two specific qualities from the list you created to emphasize in your “sales pitch.”
 If you aren’t sure how to decide which to include, take another look at the job description and use your analytical skills to determine which qualifications would add the greatest business value.

 Then, take your qualification and a brief story that illustrates how you’ve effectively used it in a previous work experience.
-Now it’s time to craft your answer.
 Begin by discussing what you believe the employer is looking for, and then explain, using your qualification and your anecdote, how you fulfill that need.

 While it’s important to practice this pitch for a fluid delivery, don’t go crazy trying to memorize it.
 Rather, have a general idea of what you’re going to say.
-You should also think of several additional versions that center around other qualifications that you have.
-It’s critical that you’re prepared to adapt to new information.
+You should also think of several additional versions that center around other qualifications that you have so that you’re prepared to adapt to new information.
 For example, if an interviewer indicates that another quality or skill is more valuable to the organization, then you should be sure to work that into your response.

 Once you’ve written up a few drafts, be sure to time your delivery!
 Your answer should be no more than one to two minutes long.